sjuulberden/hangman/doc/design_doc.md

 2. Settings
 3. High Scores

 Start Game will start the Hangman Game in evil modes.
-In Evil mode the computer constantly tries to dodge the user’s guesses by changing the word it’s thinking of.
+In Evil mode the computer constantly tries to dodge the userï¿½s guesses by changing the word itï¿½s thinking of.

 The choice for these three buttons is made because of its simplicity, the user starts up the app and can start a game, change some settings or view the highscores.
 The choice not to start a game by opening is made because that annoys the user if the user wants to change preferences at the start or view his/her best scores.